Available Quilt Kits & Free Quilt Patterns

 Official Labels

-If you would like to help us provide free labels to our volunteer sewers, each label costs $.25 and can be purchased from our headquarters in Pennsylvania.
+If you would like to help us provide free labels to our volunteer sewers, each label costs $.25 and can be purchased from Sandy or our headquarters in Pennsylvania.
 Be sure to inform them to send the labels directly to their Salt Lake Chapter.

 Free Quilt Patterns